PowerLoom/audit-protocol/docs/Introduction.md

 ## Services Details

-### Payload Commit
+### Payload Commit Service

-The payload commit service has the following high-level functionalities:
+The payload commit service has the following functionalities:
-1. Listens to Rabbitmq "Commit Snapshot" events.
+1. Listens to Rabbitmq "Snaptshot Commit" messages.
 2. Store the snapshot on IPFS and/web3.storage (based on configuration).
     - stores cid from IPFS and web3.storage in Redis cache for the given project at provided epochID.
 3. Creates EIP-712 based structured data hash and generates the signature.
 4. Submits the signature to the relayer (if configured) otherwise submits snapshot to the smart contract.
-5. Listens for "snapshot finalizated" event on Rabbitmq
+5. Listens for "snapshot finalized" event on Rabbitmq
    - if finalized snapshot for a given project against an epochId has the same SnapshotCID as stored in Redis cache
      - store snapshot in local_disk cache
    - if finalized SnapshotCID is different, fetch finalized snapshot from IPFS and store in local disk cache